vb64/django.admin.geomap/README.md

 After making these changes, in the admin panel on the page with a list of `Location` objects, a map with markers at the locations of these objects will be displayed under the table.

-## Displaying the object on the map in the edit form
+## Displaying the object on the map in the edit form in the admin panel

 To display an object on the map in the edit/view form, you must additionally specify the field IDs in the Django form, which contain the longitude and latitude values of the object.